oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-20-gateway-discovery-packets.md

 ## Gateway Discovery Packets{#gateway-discovery-packets}

 The Packets in this section are optional.
-A description of how this functionality works can be found in [[C.2 Gateway Advertisement and Discovery]](#c.7-gateway-advertisement-and-discovery).
+A description of how this functionality works can be found in [sec](#c.7-gateway-advertisement-and-discovery).

 ### ADVERTISE - Gateway Advertisement{#advertise---gateway-advertisement}